 Backpacks

-As the article suggests, your first decision is whether to have and internal or external frame pack.
+When you go on a backpacking trip, your main pack is larger than the type of pack you use at school.
+Your first decision is whether to have an internal or external frame pack.
 Internal frame packs are the more recent innovation and are considered better for balance.
 It tends to be trickier to attach large objects to the outside of an internal frame pack.

 Take a look at the Backpack Buying Guide in the May 2009 issue of Boys Life.